zhangjuncsu/Fec/README.md

 # Fec
-Fec is a error correction tool based on two-rounds overlapping and cacheing.
+Fec is a error correction tool based on two-rounds overlapping and caching.
 The first round overlapping will find a number of overlaps quickly.
-Based on the overlaps, some reads can be corrected immediately, and the rest reads will be performed the second round overlapping sensititively to find as more overlaps as possible.
+Based on the overlaps, some reads can be corrected immediately, and the rest reads will be performed the second-round overlapping using finely tuned to find as more overlaps as possible.
 ## Dependencies
-A compiler that supports C++11 is needed to build nanopolish.
+A compiler that supports C++11 is needed to build Fec.
 Development of the code is performed using [gcc-10.1](https://gcc.gnu.org/gcc-10/).
 - [minimap2-c9874e2](https://github.com/lh3/minimap2/)
 ## Installation instructions
 - ### Install Fec from github